Firebase Admin Adapter

 Client Setup

-Once you've chosen the right package, you need to initialize Firebase and configure the Hyper-fetch Client
+Once you've chosen the right package, you need to initialize Firebase and configure the Hyper-fetch Client.
+The

 process is similar for both web and admin environments, with the main difference being the package import and Firebase